jlabeit/example-task-2/README.md

 dispatchers on a leaflet map.

 The application has two parts
-- The client (in the `client` directory) a react front-end used to display the historic data ont he map.
+- The client (in the `client` directory) a react front-end used to display the historic data on the map.
 - The server (in the `server` directory) a nodejs server used to retrieve and process the historic data.

 # Getting started